Raphhh/samurai/README.md

 [![Total Downloads](https://poser.pugx.org/raphhh/samurai/downloads.svg)](https://packagist.org/packages/raphhh/samurai)
 [![License](https://poser.pugx.org/raphhh/samurai/license.svg)](https://packagist.org/packages/raphhh/samurai)

 Samurai is a PHP scaffolding tool.
-It helps you to start a new project in PHP, generating all the base files in a simple command line.
+It helps you to **start a new project in PHP**, generating all the base files in a simple command line.

 Samurai generates all the files you need for a library, a web application, a frameworked project, and so on.
-You can even add your own bootstrap.
+You can even **load your own bootstrap**.

+Samurai will run several modules.
+You can **choose witch module** to install according to your own needs.
+You can also create your won module.

 ![Samurai during project installation](https://raw.githubusercontent.com/Raphhh/samurai/master/doc/samurai-new.png)